Photo Courtesy of RV Pro Magazine

 There is a lot that happens from the sale of the unit to the actual delivery, not to mention the service after the delivery.
 As you can see, there are definitely many opportunities available as long as you have a passion for working with RVs and enjoying the great outdoors.

 Recreation Vehicle Service Technician trade deserves special mention since there is no other skilled trade like it.
-The RV Service Technician works on all the components, appliances, cabinetry, painting, slide-out mechanism that’s found in the RV with the exception of the engine.
-This requires knowledge in at least 12 different trade areas.
+The RV Service Technician works on all the components, appliances, electrical, plumbing and numerous systems that are found in the RV with the exception of the engine.
+This requires knowledge in at least 14 different trade areas!
+Here are the various trade knowledge required:

 The Recreation Vehicle Service Technician trade is a designated trade under the Red Seal program.
 A designated trade indicates that training and certification process is based on national standards and interprovincial qualifications enable journeypersons to work anywhere in Canada without writing additional exams.
 There are also many advantages to be in a Red Seal trade, notably, federal grants that are only available to apprentices in Red Seal trades.